 The fact is, oscypek comes in many different varieties, including smoked or unsmoked, and with varying percentages of sheep milk.
 The decorative forms used also ensure it looks different from different sellers.
 There is an entire portfolio of artisanal cheese variations made by shepherds in the Tatra Mountains - redykołka (small, decorative sheep cheese) and bryndza (soft cheese from sheep milk) are two others enshrined on the PDO list.
 While quite similar, all of these cheeses are slightly nuanced, so if you find a weather-creased highlander with a basket of choices, go wild and try a few.

 Typically sold in larger spindle-shaped blocks, oscypek is most delicious when smaller pieces (looking a bit like spiky rugby balls) are grilled and served warm with cranberry sauce.
-You’ll find it served as a street food in this way at Koliba (ul.
-Szewska 4), and many Kraków food fairs.
-You can also order it as a warm appetiser from most traditional Polish restaurants.
+Most traditional Polish restaurants offer it this way as an appetiser, or if you’re lucky you can score some at one of Kraków’s many food fairs on the market square or Mały Rynek.

 3. MaczankaAlso called 'maczanka krakowska' or 'maczanka po krakowsku,' this is one of Kraków’s most unique, city-specific foods, though there is no strict tradition (or law) governing how it should be served.
 The dish consists of marinated pork neck, slowly baked and served in a thick caraway and onion sauce, with crusty bread and pickles.
 While its origins are a bit lost in the sauce, a consensus claim seems to be that maczanka was most popular in the Galician days of the late-18th and 19th centuries, when it was apparently the go-to meal of poor students and horse-carriage drivers on the go.
 That second part is a bit easier to imagine in its modern incarnation as a street food, but our general understanding is that maczanka was traditionally served in a shallow bowl over bread, or with a roll for dipping in the sauce.
 In recent years maczanka has been winningly revived as a local rival to hamburgers and pulled pork sandwiches.
 Leading this charge is the Andrus food truck on Kazimierz’s Plac Judah, which specialises in maczanki served as massive sandwiches, dripping with different toppings and sauces.
 We are one hundred percent on-board with this obscene modern version, but you’ll also find maczanka as an affordable item on local restaurant menus - some incorporating obwarzanki, and each the unique interpretation of the chef in the kitchen.